-1. Expand park and recreational programming options for children, teenagers, and young adults living in Jefferson County.
+1. Expand park and recreational programming options for children, teenagers, young adults, and all residents of Jefferson County.

 Support the expansion of park lands and adoption of Master Plans or existing park utilization.

 1. Encourage the location of new community public facilities (such as schools, libraries, parks) within Municipalities, UGBs, PGAs, or Villages.